Florida is Kind to Canines Updated 2-22-2010 doortosummer.com

 St. Augustine's Paws Park is located on Wildwood Rd. between Route 1 and Route 207 (an I-95 exit) in Treaty Park.
 Excellent park, completely fenced for dogs, with shade trees, cleaning supplies, picnic tables (but don't bring food), water, and a special section for smaller dogs.
 No leashes are allowed within the fence.
 It's free, but donations and membership are encouraged.
 (Thank You - A. Perry)

-are located right on a dog friendly beach.
-They allow pets and so does
+They are located right on a dog friendly beach.
+They allow pets

 (Thank You - ATLWhite)